omahs/flutter/engine/src/flutter/impeller/docs/babys_first_triangle.md

 in vec4 v_color;
 ```

-And in the body, set the color of the fragment to the this input.
+And in the body, set the color of the fragment to this input.

 ```glsl
 frag_color = v_color;